Create user acceptance test libraries by using task recordings and BPM

 Create a test suite in Azure DevOps

-Next, you will need to create a test suite in Azure DevOps.
-This will allow you to run a suite of tests so you can easily manage, investigate, and track the results.
+Next, you will need to create a test plan and test suite in Azure DevOps.
+This will allow you to execute an ordered suite of test cases and easily manage, investigate, and track the results.

 - Sign in to Azure DevOps and select the project and test plan that you want to test in.